 Leaking pipes, condensation, and downspouts can all add excess moisture to your crawl space.
 Fortunately, an expert foundation service can help you keep out unwanted critters and keep your foundation dry.

 You should never observe standing water in your crawl space.
 Gutter extensions are a common solution for this kind of issue.
 They’ll divert water away from your foundation.

-Still, you should have a foundation service perform a soil assessment if you do see standing water in your crawl space.
-The foundation service may also recommend the installation of a drainage system around the perimeter of your home.
+Still, you should have a crawl space company perform an inspection if you do see standing water in your crawl space.
+They may also recommend the installation of a drainage system around the perimeter of your home.

 The Solution for a Damp Crawl Space

 Once you’ve ensured proper drainage away from your home, an encapsulation system will protect it from other issues.
 The encapsulation process involves installing a vapor barrier.
 A foundation service will install it across the span of your crawl space.

 Even with proper drainage, it’s possible for moisture to get into the soil or concrete in your crawl space.
 The vapor barrier prevents the moisture from evaporating in your crawl space and causing damage.
 The foundation service may also recommend the barrier to guard against extreme temperature fluctuations, depending on where you live.

 How Much Does It Cost to Seal a Crawl Space?